EdyQuin/FintechProject2/README.md

 + Government

 ## Final Word
 + Machine Learning is a developing field and along with data science it can assist humnans in solving complex problems.
-The existing techniques are indispensible in certain domains, for example insurance and government, becuase of the time sensitivity of problems and the amount of data that needs to be examined and analyzed.
+But, the existing techniques are indispensible in certain domains, for example insurance and government.
+Machine Learning can be used to classify and predict based on categorical and continuous data.